- Analytics

 Regression analysis

-A statistical technique of identifying key factors that influences target outcomes and predicting future trends based on historical data to help businesses optimize their strategies.
+A statistical technique of identifying key factors that influence target outcomes and predicting future trends based on historical data to help businesses optimize their strategies.

 Filtering